ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+to a telegraph pole.
+His body -was
+riddled with bullets.
+This lynching
+followed closely that of Will James,
 a negro, earlier in the evening.
 The mob gave Salzner a chance to
 confess after the rope was around his